New Ford Academy

 A programme of support will be put in place with outcomes we want your child to achieve over the next 6 months.

-We will record the above information on a Pupil Passport or School Support Plan.
+We will record the above information on a One Page Profile or School Support Plan.

 Education, Health and Care Plan